nitin-kumar-sde/Low-Level-Design/README.md

 - 🪓 **Remove Dead Code**: Eliminate unused code paths, variables, and methods.
 - 💬 **Minimal Comments**: Code should explain itself — comments are for complex logic or decisions only.

+> 🔁 Writing clean code is not a one-time task — it’s a mindset and a habit built over time.

 ### 📚 Resources

 - [Clean Code Video Playlist](https://www.youtube.com/watch?v=7EmboKQH8lM)